 The part of the Sevier Desert described here covers about 2,000 square miles.
-It is principally the broad, gently sloping area, between about Townships 12 South and 19 South, and Ranges 3 West and 11 West.
+It is principally the broad, gently sloping area between about Townships 12 South and 19 South, and Ranges 3 West and 11 West.
 Ground water occurs in the Sevier Desert in unconsolidated deposits under water-table and artesian conditions.
-Most of the ground water is discharged from wells tapping either of two artesian aquifers-the shallow or deep artesian aquifer.
+Most of the ground water is discharged from wells completed in either of two artesian aquifers-the shallow or deep artesian aquifer.

-Total estimated withdrawal of water from wells in the Sevier Desert in 2001 was about 19,000 acre-feet, which is 4,000 acre-feet more than in 2000 and about 4,000 acre-feet less than the 1991-2000 average annual withdrawal (tables 2 and 3).
-The increase in total withdrawal from 2000 was mostly a result of increased withdrawal for irrigation and industrial uses.
+Total estimated withdrawal of water from wells in the Sevier Desert in 2002 was about 36,000 acre-feet, which is 17,000 acre-feet more than in 2001 and about 15,000 acre-feet more than the 1992-2001 average annual withdrawal (tables 2 and 3).
+The increase in total withdrawal from 2001 was mostly a result of increased withdrawal for irrigation.

-The location of wells in the Sevier Desert in which the water level was measured during March 2002 is shown in figures 17 and 18.
+The location of wells in the Sevier Desert in which the water level was measured during March 2003 is shown in figures 17 and 18.
 The relation of the water level in selected observation wells to annual discharge of the Sevier River near Juab, to cumulative departure from average annual precipitation at Oak City, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-15-4)18daa-1 is shown in figure 19.
 Water levels in both the shallow and deep aquifers in the Sevier Desert generally rose from 1980 to 1987, which corresponds to a period of greater-than-average precipitation and less-than-average withdrawal.
 Water levels in both aquifers began declining during 1987-90 and continued to decline until 1995.
 Levels generally rose or remained stable from about 1995 to 1999.
 Rises during this period probably resulted from decreased withdrawal, greater-than-average precipitation, and more available surface water for irrigation.
-Water levels generally declined from March 1999 to March 2002, probably as a result of decreased surface-water supplies and increased withdrawal from wells.
+Water levels generally declined from March 1999 to March 2003, probably as a result of decreased surface-water supplies and increased withdrawal from wells.

-Discharge of the Sevier River near Juab in 2001 was 138,700 acre-feet, 92,400 acre-feet less than the revised total of 231,100 acre-feet in 2000 and 45,800 acre-feet less than the long-term average (1935-2001).
-Precipitation at Oak City was 8.56 inches in 2001, 4.46 inches less than the 1935-2001 average annual precipitation and 8.06 inches less than in 2000.
-The concentration of dissolved solids in water from well (C-15-4)18daa-1, near Lynndyl, has increased from about 900 milligrams per liter in 1958 to about 1,900 milligrams per liter in 1996.
+Discharge of the Sevier River near Juab in 2002 was 106,300 acre-feet, 32,500 acre-feet less than the revised total of 138,800 acre-feet in 2001 and 77,100 acre-feet less than the long-term average (1935-2002).
+Precipitation at Oak City was about 11.4 inches in 2002, about 1.6 inches less than the 1935-2002 average annual precipitation and about 2.8 inches more than in 2001.

 Figure 17.
-Location of wells in the shallow artesian aquifer in part of the Sevier Desert in which the water level was measured during March 2002.
+Location of wells in the shallow artesian aquifer part of the Sevier Desert in which the water level was measured during March 2003.